KBrown-lab/9p21_deletion/README.md

 ## 1. Structural variant calling

-This folder contains the script used to call structural variants from the whole-genome sequencing BAM file using ClinSV.
+This folder contains the R script to plot read coverage for the WGS sample and script used to call structural variants from the WGS BAM file using ClinSV.

 Included files: